sika-007/sika-007/README.md

 - 👋 Hi, I’m Nsikak.
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m proficient at HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: nsikakthomas102@gmail.com